TutorialsLast Updated Jul 24, 202411 min read

 .catch((err) => console.log(err));

 This code snippet sends a GET request to the JSON API.
-Because the request returns a promise, you will use the .then() block to handle the responses.
-You will also need to use the .catch() method to log any errors to the console.
+Because the request returns a promise, we use the .then() block to handle the responses.
+We also need to use the .catch() method to log any errors to the console.

-Add the previous code snippet to the getUser() function in the users.js file and save it.
+This code snippet is already in the getUser() function in the users.js file.

 Axios GET request